maxbates/cogeneration/README.md

 Cogeneration is a protein generative model that simultaneously generates protein sequences and structures.

+Proteins are represented as frames, each with a translation and rotation and torsions, and a sequence of amino acids.
+It is based on MultiFlow, which applies flow matching across several domains:
+Translations are interpolated in Euclidean space, rotations are interpolated in SO(3), and the sequence with discrete flow matching.

-This project is based on MultiFlow, but introduces several extensions over the original:
+This project introduces several extensions over MultiFlow:
 - support for multimers
 - inpainting (conditional generation) given partial structures
     - MultiFlow supports per-domain conditioning via seperate t (i.e. folding and inverse folding)